aleung27/VS-Statuses/README.md

 For the VS Statuses API click [here](https://github.com/aleung27/VS-Statuses-api).

-## Support
+## 🙏🏻 Support 🙏🏻

-Donations of any amount are greatly appreciated to help fund my uni-student diet of instant ramen packs and my bubble tea addiction (along with servers - those are expensive af!)
+Donations of any amount are greatly appreciated to help fund my uni-student diet of instant ramen packs and my bubble tea addiction 🍜 (along with servers - those are expensive af!)

 <p style="text-align:center;" align="center"><a href='https://ko-fi.com/C0C73LYUO' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://cdn.ko-fi.com/cdn/kofi4.png?v=2' border='0' alt='Buy Me a Coffee at ko-fi.com'/></a></p>

+Sharing this extension with your friends, family, colleagues or anyone is also a great way to help support this project and you have my thanks 🗣!
-## Features
+## 💡 Features 💡

 - See statuses of users that you follow on **Github**
 - Transmit your own status so followers can see what you are working on